 By means of educational and practical sessions and local competition throughout the 2019/20 scholarship year scholarship holders will be exposed to:

 - Technical cycling skills

 - Strength and conditioning theory and practical

 - Community and social activities

-The IAS along with its sponsors and supporters covers the majority of the costs associated with the sports scholarship program.
-Scholarship athletes may however be required to contribute to some additional components of the program such as camps and tours.
+The IAS is the only regional Academy to not charge an athlete levy to athletes successful in obtaining a scholarship.
+However, athletes may be required to contribute to some additional components of the program such as camps and tours.